kfrankli/misc-eap/README.md

     ```

-7. Open that url in your web browser, and you should see something like the following:
+6. Open that url in your web browser, and you should see something like the following:

     ![Verify Site](/images/verify-cluster.png)

-9.
+7.

+9. Now that we have one replica of the application, we need to scale up the deployment.

+    ```console
+    $ oc patch dc eap-app -p '{"spec":{"replicas":2}}'
+    ```

+10. Make sure that both pods have come up successfully.

+    ```console
+    $ oc get pods
+    ```

+11. Now we need to configure JGroups to support auto-discovery.

 ## Cleanup